HyperGAN/HyperGAN/README.md

 * --epoch, optional(default 10), number of epochs to run before exiting
 * --load_config, optional(default None), the config uuid from hyperchamber to run
 * --save_every, optional(default 0), after this many epochs, the network weights/checkpoint are saved into the 'saves' directory.
+* --server, optional(default False), this will turn the app into server mode.
+Currently undocumented.

 ## Running